 2 Cups Shredded Mexican Cheese Blend

-While the chicken is cooking, heat the refried beans in a small pan, if you are going to use them.
-When heated, turn off the stove and keep covered.
+While the chicken is cooking, heat the refried beans in a small pan or in the microwave in a microwave safe bowl.
+When heated, turn off the stove or remove from the microwave and keep covered.